Skip to main content

-Award of the Fernando Gil International Prize
+Presentation of the Fernando Gil International Award

-With a PhD from Princeton University (1973), Michael Friedman has taught at Harvard University, the University of Pennsylvania, the University of Illinois and Indiana University.
+With a PhD from Princeton University (1973), Michael Friedman has taught at Harvard University, the University of Pennsylvania, the University of Illinois, and Indiana University.
 He is currently a professor at Stanford University.

-Worth 75,000 euros, this prize is the result of a joint initiative by the Portuguese government, through the Foundation for Science and Technology, and the Calouste Gulbenkian Foundation to honor the memory and work of the Portuguese philosopher Fernando Gil (1937-2006).
-Its aim is to distinguish work of exceptional quality in the field of Philosophy of Science, which considers both general epistemological problems and issues relating to specific scientific areas, by researchers of any nationality or professional affiliation.
+Worth €75,000, this prize is the result of a joint initiative by the Portuguese Government, through the Foundation for Science and Technology, and the Calouste Gulbenkian Foundation to honor the memory and work of Portuguese philosopher Fernando Gil (1937-2006).
+Its purpose is to recognize work of exceptional quality in the field of Philosophy of Science, which considers both general epistemological problems and issues relating to specific scientific areas, authored by researchers of any nationality or professional affiliation.

 In previous editions, the Fernando Gil International Prize was awarded to Ladislav Kvasz, a Slovak mathematician and philosopher, to Italian Niccolò Guicciardini, for his work Isaac Newton on Mathematical Certainty and Method, and to South Korean Hasok Chang, a specialist in theoretical physics and philosophy, for his work entitled Is Water H2O?
 Evidence, Realism and Pluralism (Springer, 2012).